Page last updated: July 1, 2013 10:59 AM

 Study.
 The road was already paved for a nice, safe exit from his

 dilemma.
-The NAS (National Academy of Sciences) acceptance of the
+The NAS (National Academy of Sciences) acceptance

-he had a large number of cases he just couldn't explain;
+of all, he had a large number of cases he just couldn't explain;

 Secondly, I'm sure history buffs will remember the cryptic memo